|

 Graduate Student Researcher

-As part of my ongoing research at PeAR Lab, WPI, I developed a Depth-from-Defocus approach using event cameras that extracts sharpness-based depth cues for efficient obstacle segmentation.
+As part of my research at PeAR Lab, WPI, I developed a Depth-from-Defocus approach using event cameras that extracts sharpness-based depth cues for efficient obstacle segmentation.
 This enables lightweight navigation in resource-constrained environments.
 This work was published at EVEGEN Workshop, WACV 2025, where we demonstrated significant improvements in both obstacle segmentation and efficiency over state-of-the-art methods (Depth-Pro, MiDaS, RAFT).

 In parallel, I've built a custom 3D Gaussian Splats simulator to generate high frame-rate, photorealistic frames and events, supporting Hardware-In-The-Loop (HITL) testing and more realistic evaluation of vision pipelines.
 I'm currently extending this work towards learning-based navigation in low-light environments, leveraging structured lighting with event cameras, with a strong focus on sim-to-real transfer for real-world deployment.